Emergency Funds, Debt Payback Strategies, and Should You Invest or Pay Back Debt?Jun 23, 2022

 Should You Pay Off Debt or Invest?

 Why can trying to invest at least some amount be a better decision than only paying back debt?
 The answer has two parts.
 1) If you do not get your employer match in a retirement account such as a 401(k), 457(b), etc. if you’re offered one, then you’re leaving free money on the table.
 You should always at minimum get the match.
 2) If you delay investing early in your career to focus on paying back debt, you’re missing out on the magic of compound interest.
-Compound interested needs time to build upon itself and increase in value over the years.
+Compound interest needs time to build upon itself and increase in value over the years.
+Consider focusing on paying off high interest debt (for some, this is anything over 5%, and others may say anything over 8 - 10%) before putting extra funds towards your investments.

 We’ve reviewed emergency funds and debt payback strategies, as well as the importance of getting started with investing.
 In the future, we will review the types of investments that are usually suggested in the FI community as well as the order of operations for prioritizing the different types of investment accounts out there.